 When it comes to being a boy with short hair, there’s only so much you can do for crazy hair day at school.
 This year we added yarn to Devan’s spiked hair.
 He was very pleased with it.
 Of course, it never hurts to choose yarn in your favourite colour.
 Project Specs Yarn: Québécoise 3-ply from Birkeland Brothers Other materials: spiking hair spray

 Crochet lends itself so nicely to making three-dimensional stuffed creatures.
 The denser fabric—especially when working on a smaller hook—really creates a firm structure that doesn’t stretch out of shape when stuffed.
 Consequently the finished stuffies aren’t floppy.
 I mentioned before that I found a wonderful set of published patterns by Michelle Rheaume featuring some of the characters from the Nintendo Mario Brothers video games.
 Michelle’s patterns are for sale in her Etsy shop, Michelle Rheaume Designs.
 My little Mario fan received the rest of the series for Christmas.
-Devan’s collection of Mario memorabilia now boasts a miniature read more
+Devan’s collection of Mario memorabilia now boasts read more